noiseprotocol/noise_spec/noise.md

    applications are recommended to add a 16-bit big-endian length field prior to each message.

- * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to the length field, if one is included).
-A recommended idiom is for the value zero to indicate no change from the current Noise protocol, and for applications to reject messages with an unknown value.
-This allows future protocol versions to specify fallback handshakes or other compatibility-breaking changes (protocol extensions that don't break compatibility can be handled within Noise payloads).
+ * **Types and versions**:  Applications might wish to include a single-byte type field prior to each Noise handshake message (and prior to the length field, if one is included).
+A recommended idiom is for zero to indicate no change from the current protocol, and for applications to reject messages with an unknown value.
+This allows future protocol versions to specify fallback handshakes, different versions, or other different types of messages during a handshake.

 \newpage